JeyciHouses1986/gTakeOutThis/README.md

 ## gTakeOutThis

-A simple Windows app to help you download your Google Takeout photos, unzip them, and organize them by date into folders.
+Windows app to download your Google Takeout photo archives sequentially, extract ZIPs, and organize photos by date.
+Now supports signing in with your existing Chrome profile for reliable Google login.

 ### What you need
 - A Windows 10/11 PC